yyucuhk/yyucuhk.github.io/index.md

 ## Hallo!
 This is Yue YU（俞越）!
 ### I am looking for a postdoctoral position beginning in 2023.
-Contact me by yyucuhk@link.cuhk.edu.hk for more information.
+Contact me by yyucuhk@link.cuhk.edu.hk.

 I am currently a Ph.D. student at the Chinese Unveristy of Hong Kong.
 Pls kindly check my latest [CV](/CV_YUYUE.pdf).